checkout/frames-android/README.md

 <br/>

-### For using the module's without the UI you need to do the following:
+### For using the module without the UI you need to do the following:
 <br/>

 **Step1** Include the module in your class.